 - They must maintain an office environment that is healthy and safe for staff and patients.

-- Dentist need to accept responsibility for the care administered by authorized dental personnel and staff.
+- The dentist needs to accept responsibility for the care administered by authorized dental personnel and staff.

 - They can only provide unconventional treatment with full disclosure and patient consent.

-- Dentist can only make evaluative remarks about the work of others once efforts to understand the patient’s prior treatment history has been made.
+- The dentist can only make evaluative remarks about the work of others once efforts to understand the patient’s prior treatment history have been made.

 - The patient/dentist relationship must have dignified boundaries.

 - Dentists must protect the personal and health information of patients by keeping it confidential.